godpeny/pages/main/src/blog-post.11.md

  - Interpreted Language : interpreted language is a programming language that executes instructions directly and freely, without previously compiling a program into machine-language instructions.
  - Compiled Language : compiled languages are converted directly into machine code that the processor can execute.
 As a result, they tend to be faster and more efficient to execute than interpreted languages.
 They also give the developer more control over hardware aspects, like memory management and CPU usage. compiled languages need a “build” step – they need to be manually compiled first.
 You need to “rebuild” the program every time you need to make a change.
 In our hummus example, the entire translation is written before it gets to you.
+## Interprete vs Compiler
+An interpreter is a software tool that directly executes high-level programming code without prior translation into machine code.
+It reads and executes the code line by line, translating each line into machine instructions on the fly, making it easier to identify errors and debug the code.
+A compiler operates in several phases.
+It first analyzes the source code's structure, ensuring it adheres to the programming language's rules.
+Then, it converts the code into an intermediate representation, optimizing it for performance.
+Afterwards, it generates target machine code, utilizing various optimization techniques to improve efficiency.
+This gives the final output as an executable program.
- - Interpreter vs Compiler : a compiler translates the entire source code into machine code before execution, resulting in faster execution since no translation is needed during runtime.
+In result, a compiler translates the entire source code into machine code before execution, resulting in faster execution since no translation is needed during runtime.
 On the other hand, an interpreter translates code line by line during execution, making it easier to detect errors but potentially slowing down the program.
-### Interpreter
-### Compiler

 ### Global Interpreer Lock (GIL)
 #### Basics
 - a global interpreter lock is a mechanism used in computer-language interpreters to synchronize the execution of threads so that only one native thread (per process) can execute basic operations (such as memory allocation and reference counting) at a time.